AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

     * 1b2.
 System rejects the input and shows an error message.
       Use case ends.

 * 2a.
-INDEX out of range (no student at that index in the current filtered list)
+Index out of range (no student at that index in the current filtered list)
     * 2a1.
 Tutor provides an index greater than the displayed list size.
     * 2a2.
 System rejects the input and shows an error message.
       Use case ends.